 Then social media appeared, habits changed, and web pages started to collect user info to in turn provide them with information based on their tastes and interests.
 This was the beginning of the Web 2.0 era, spanning from 2004 to now.

 With Web2.0, people were able to transact information and value, but they did so via a third party, albeit still a great enhancer of globalization.
 The problem with Web 2.0 is that there was an abuse of user info and privacy o, which then led to high intermediary costs.

-And all of this then brings us to the arrival of Web3.0 Web3) with the principal aim of reversing all of these unwanted issues.
-While Web3 comes with it’s own security issues, there is an argument to be made that the pros outweigh the cons.
+And all of this then brings us to the arrival of Web3.0 (also known as Web3), with the principal aim of reversing all of these unwanted issues.

 What is Web 3.0?